-- Minimum water pressure: 45 PSI, otherwise a booster pump is necessary to raise the incoming water pressure and improve the RO efficiency. - Maximum water pressure: 70 PSI, otherwise a pressure regulator (part no. APR70) is required to lower the PSI to the maximum level. - Operating water temperature range: 40 100 °F (4 37 °C) (This RO system is NOT designed for HOT water).
-The RO process will be slightly faster the warmer the source water is and vice versa. - Maximum TDS: 750 ppm - Install this RO system in a location where it is safe from hot/cold weather and direct sunlight.
+- Minimum recommended water pressure: 30 PSI - Maximum water pressure: 70 PSI, otherwise a pressure regulator (part no. APR70) is required to lower the PSI to the maximum level. - Operating water temperature range: 40 100 °F (4 37 °C) (This RO system is NOT designed for HOT water).
+Within the operating range, the RO process will be faster and more efficient with the water temp on the warmer side, and less so on the colder side. - Maximum TDS: 750 ppm - Install this RO system in a location where it is safe from hot/cold weather and direct sunlight.
 Avoid hitting, dropping, or dragging the system as this can cause cracks and leaks.